oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 calls to other contracts, including initiation of another transfer(s) by `multi_token` contract.

+#### Whitelisting accounts

+In order to receive tokens, the address needs to be either whitelisted or implement `multi_token_receiver` interface.
+Entry points `Register_owner`/`Unregister_owner` let an implicit account or a contract to add itself to the whitelist.
+Those entry points do not accept any parameters and are using `SENDER` address.

+Unregistering an address from the whitelist does not change any existing token balances.
+It just prevents future transfers from this address.

+The concrete implementation of multi asset contract MAY implement additional entry points to allow contract administrator to manage whitelist on behalf of token owners.

 #### `Balance_of`

 Get the balance of multiple account/token pairs.
 Accepts a list of `balance_request`s